Funeral practices and burial customs in the Philippines: Chinese influence

 Chinese-Filipino funeral and burial customs mainly depend on the religion of the family of the deceased.
-There is a mix of religions, such as Buddhist, Catholic, Born-Again Christian, within the Chinese-Filipino sector of the Philippines.
-This is mainly due to the fact that initial Chinese settlers in the country were Buddhist, while their children and grandchildren would incorporate the mainstream religion of the country because of their Filipino-based education and exposure.
+There is a mix of religions, such as Taoisim, Buddhist, Catholic, Born-Again Christian, within the Chinese-Filipino sector of the Philippines.
+This is mainly due to the fact that initial Chinese settlers in the country were Taoist/Buddhist, while their children and grandchildren would incorporate the mainstream religion of the country because of their Filipino-based education and exposure.
 Therefore, most Chinese-Filipino funeral practices are a mix of the fundamental funeral practices of such religions stated above.

 Chinese-Filipino families, casually called Tsinoys, practice a number of rituals whenever a loved one passes away.
-Most of these practices are derived from Chinese tradition and Buddhism with a slight incorporation of other religions.
+Most of these practices are derived from Chinese tradition and Taoist/Buddhism with a slight incorporation of other religions.
 Traditional Chinese practices involve the burning of paper versions of material goods such as houses, cars, helicopters, yachts, and money, so that the deceased will be able to enjoy such in the afterlife.
 Loved ones are not also allowed to cut their locks for forty days and are encouraged to wear white from head to toe.
 The idea of color representation exists in both cultures and not only encourages the use of white, but also black, the more-known color associated with funerals and death.
 The Buddhism aspect that is combined with these customs would be the burning of the incense and the offering of fruits as a sign of respect to the dead.
 The factor of other religions highly depends on the religion of the deceased and his/her loved one.
 If he/she is a Catholic/Protestant, then there would be a mass/sermon held during his/her funeral.

 Certain Chinese items were found in several Filipino burials and were often a symbol of hierarchy and status.
 Status was often linked to objects that were found in burials.
 The elite, also known as datu and catalonan, were often found with foreign objects, such as the Chinese porcelain, that required a higher degree of technicality and skill.
 In elite burials, it can also be denoted that the amount of prestige goods and their placement were markers that not only suggested social classification, but an undeniable transoceanic trade partnership between the Filipino and Chinese people.
 It can be accounted that some sort of relationship existed and immersion/inclusion of each other's culture was a factor that could not be avoided.